gabrielatoniolo/gabrielatoniolo/README.md

 ## I'm a Engineering and Data Analyst

-- 👨‍💻 I’m currently working on web development technologies like JavaScript, React etc.
-- 📚 I’m currently learning everything about Frontend and Backend technologies 😅
+- 📚 I’m currently learning more about SQL, AWS Platform 😅
-- 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
+- 💪🏼 Future Goals: Learn more about machine learning - Never stop study!
-- ⚡ Fun fact: I love to play pool and snooker 🎱.
+- ⚡ Fun fact: I love to cycling, read books and listen a lot of music.

 ---